gaqzi/reflections/content/python/decouple_with_generators.md

 process(data)
 ```

 You'll need to run a [Redis](https://redis.io) server and [Redis CLI](https://redis.io/docs/manual/cli/) to test this out.
 If you've got [Docker](https://www.docker.com/) installed in your system, then you can run `docker run -it redis` to quickly spin up a Redis instance.
-Afterwards, run the above script and start the CLI.
+Afterward, run the above script and start the CLI.
 Print the following command on the CLI prompt:

 ```
 127.0.0.1:6379> lpush default hello world